keithkjackson/autoshiftv2/README.md

 oc login
 ```

+> **Note:** Alternatively you can use the devcontainer provided by this repository.
+By default the container will install the stable version of `oc` and the latest Red Hat provided version of `helm`.
+These versions can be specified by setting the `OCP_VERSION` and `HELM_VERSION` variables before building.
+From the container you can login as usual with `oc login` or copy your kubeconfig into the container `podman cp ${cluster_dir}/auth/kubeconfig ${container-name}:/workspaces/.kube/config`.

 Update policies/openshift-gitops/values.yaml and policies/advanced-cluster-management/values.yaml with desired source mirror registry for disconnected or leave as is for connected